amospalla/ansible-postfix-dumb/README.md

-Ansible role for set up Postix.
+Ansible role for set up Postix to send mail through an external authenticated account only.

 This role sets up Postfix to use an authenticated smtp user on another e-mail server.
 It only allows delivering mail to local accounts.